edgedb/edgedb/docs/intro/edgeql.rst

     e.bytes(Buffer.from("bina\\x01ry"))
     // Buffer

-EdgeDB also supports collection types like arrays, tuples, and a ``json`` type.
+EdgeDB supports collection types like arrays, tuples, and a ``json`` type.

 .. tabs::